 Adem was born and raised in Margate.
-He is passionate about the regeneration of the area and the benefits it will bring to Margate and the wider community of Thanet.
-He has worked in the private sector, more recently in local government and currently with the NHS.
-Adem has also worked in tourism promoting Margate across Kent and London.
-He has a first class honours degree in business from Canterbury Christ Church University and is currently doing a postgraduate degree.
+He is excited about the regeneration of the area and the benefits it will bring to Margate and the wider community of Thanet.
+He has worked in the private sector, in local government and currently as a manager within the NHS.
+Adem has previously worked in tourism, promoting Margate across Kent and London.
+He holds a first class honours degree in business from Canterbury Christ Church University and has a passion for start-ups.
 As a child, Adem visited Dreamland and has many fond memories of the amusement park.
 He is excited to see the continued success of Dreamland.

 THE DREAMLAND STORY

 From the 1920s until today, discover the story behind Kent’s most iconic theme park.